What’s the Fed doing in response to the COVID-19 crisis? What more could it do?

 - Encouraging banks to lend: The Fed is temporarily relaxing regulatory requirements.
 It eliminated banks’ reserve requirement—the percent of deposits that banks must hold as reserves to meet cash demand—though this is largely irrelevant because banks currently hold far more than the required reserves.
 It is also encouraging banks to dip into their regulatory capital and liquidity buffers, so they can increase lending during the downturn.
 The reforms instituted after the 2008 crisis require banks to hold additional loss-absorbing capital to prevent future bailouts.
 But these capital buffers can be utilized during a downturn to stimulate lending, and the Fed is encouraging that now.
 (To preserve capital, big banks also are suspending buybacks of their shares.)

 - International swap lines: Using another tool that was important in the Great Recession, the Fed is making U.S. dollars available to other central banks, so they can lend to banks that need them.
 The Fed gets foreign currencies in exchange, and charges interest on the swaps.
-The Fed has now cut the rate it charges on those swaps with central banks in Canada, England, the Eurozone, Japan, and Switzerland, and extended the maturity of those swaps.
+The Fed has cut the rate it charges on those swaps with central banks in Canada, England, the Eurozone, Japan, and Switzerland, and extended the maturity of those swaps.
+It has also extended the swaps to the central banks of Australia, Brazil, Denmark, Korea, Mexico, New Zealand, Norway, Singapore, and Sweden.

 - Lending facilities: The Fed relaunched the Commercial Paper Funding Facility (CPFF) and the Primary Dealer Credit Facility, two crisis-era facilities for short-term loans.
 To do so, the Fed had to obtain the approval of the Treasury Secretary to invoke emergency lending authority under Section 13(3) of the Federal Reserve Act.
 Commercial paper is a $1.2 trillion market in which firms issue unsecured short-term debt to certain money market funds and others, to finance day-to-day operations.

-Note: This post will be updated throughout the ongoing coronavirus pandemic.